Taka Michinoku: Kaientai Dojo (2002–2019)

-After departing from the WWF in early 2002, Michinoku returned to Japan to rehabilitate a serious shoulder injury.
+After departing from the WWF in late 2001 Michinoku returned to Japan to rehabilitate a serious shoulder injury.

 On May 19, 2002, Michinoku debuted for Kaientai Dojo at K-Dojo New Talent Presentation where Michinoku had several matches with four new K-Dojo talents and won all four matches.
 In June, Michinoku took part in CLUB-K Super Take tournament and would be knocked out by Daigoro Kashiwa.
 In March 2003, Michinoku teamed up with Mr. X5 to take part in UWA/UWF Intercontinental Tag Team Championship number one contendership tournament and were eliminated in the second round by MIYAWAKI and Ofune.

 On January 10, 2005, Michinoku defeated Kaz Hayashi for the Strongest-K Championship, the highest honor one can achieve in Kaientai Dojo.
 Michinoku started a feud with Kazma, which led to several championship matches between the two where Michinoku would come out on top.
 He would go on to beat Bambi in the finals of Strongest-K 2005.
 The beginning of 2006 proved to be a problem for Michinoku as on January 6, 2006, he would lose the Strongest-K Championship to JOE, holding the championship for almost one year and making him the longest Strongest-K Champion up to that point.

 However, after losing the championship, a few months later on June 4, 2006, Michinoku teamed up with TOMO Michinoku to beat Shiori Asahi and Makoto Oishi to win the WEW Hardcore Tag Team Championship and would lose the championship to Apple Miyuki and YOSHIYA almost a month later on July 8.
 K-DOJO was separated into two distinct sides, GET and RAVE, which ran separate shows but often joined during large shows and tours and GET was led by Taka Michinoku while RAVE's leader was Hi69.
 Michinoku participated in the GET block of Strongest-K 2006, Michinoku gained four points and therefore did not progress forward.
 Michinoku teamed up with TAKU Michinoku to take part in a four-way match for the WEW Hardcore Tag Team Championship and lost.